ligato/docs/docs/intro/framework.md

 Ligato resides in the middle.
 Explanations follow.

-### Infra
+### cn-infra

 Each management/control plane app built on top of the Infra framework (also referred to as cn-infra) is a set of modules called "plugins".
 Each plugin provides a very specific/focused functionality.
 Some plugins come with the cn-infra framework; some are written by the app developers.
 In other words, the cn-infra framework is made up of a set of plugins that together define the framework's functional potential.
-In the cloud native world of software development platforms, Ligato offers tablestakes: logging, health checks, messaging (e.g. Kafka), a common front-end API and back-end connectivity to various KV data stores (etcd, Cassandra, Redis, etc. ), and REST and gRPC APIs.
+In the cloud native world, Ligato offers tablestakes: logging, health checks, messaging (e.g. Kafka), a common front-end API and back-end connectivity to various KV data stores and databases (etcd, Cassandra, Redis, etc. ), and REST and gRPC APIs.

-Infra provides plugin lifecycle management (initialization and graceful shutdown of plugins) and a set of framework plugins exposing APIs that in turn, app plugins can employ.
+cn-infra provides plugin lifecycle management (initialization and graceful shutdown of plugins) and a set of framework plugins exposing APIs that in turn, app plugins can employ.
 App plugins themselves may provide their own APIs consumed by external clients.
 See the `CN-infra` figure below.

 ![cn-infra][infra]
 <p style="text-align: center; font-weight: bold">CN-infra</p>